 Road House (1989) Directed by Rowdy Herrington.
 With Patrick Swayze, Kelly Lynch, Sam Elliot, Ben Gazzara and Kevin Tighe.

-Patrick Swayze is a bouncer with a difference.
+Patrick Swayze is Dalton, a bouncer with an eye for a linen suit.
 He says things like “Nobody ever wins a fight“.
 He studies Tai chi.
-He lives in a peaceful barn conversion and he isn’t a complete dick, unlike the majority of the townsfolk of ‘Jasper’, the fictional community in which the film is set.
+He lives in a peaceful barn conversion and he isn’t a complete idiot, unlike the majority of the townsfolk of ‘Jasper’, the fictional community in which the film is set.

 A local businessman (Kevin Tighe) hires him to help “clean up” his bar, which seems closer to a fight club than a drinking establishment.
 All seems hunky-dory, until Ben Gazzara’s ‘Brad Wesley’, the local bully, takes umbrage and decides to declare war on Swayze and the bar.